|

 excess of 100 pounds.
 It is reported that fish exceeding 350 pounds

 were landed from the Mississippi River during the late 1800's.
+Habitat Blue catfish are primarily large-river fish, occurring in main

 channels, tributaries, and impoundments of major river systems.